 1. Establishing shots

 An establishing shot is a shot at the head of a scene that clearly shows us the location of the action.
-Establishing shots have no rules other than helping to build tone and context, but they're not required to be wide or from a drone or to be accompanied by a screen-sized title card.
+Establishing shots have no rules.
+They simply help to build tone and context, but they're not required to be wide or from a drone or to be accompanied by a screen-sized title card

 Consider the following establishing shot examples and how filmmakers like Stanley Kubrick, Wes Anderson, and Michael Bay approach them: